lovemevol/Long-Horizon-Paper/README.md

 ## 1. Scope of this release

 This release provides:
-- Synthetic inflow generation code and example outputs used in the study.
+- Synthetic inflow generation code, reproduction scripts, and shared outputs used in the study.
-- DRL experiment configuration scripts used to define the paper's training settings.
+- Full DRL experiment configuration scripts used to define the paper's training settings.

-This release does not provide:
+Scope notes:
-- The full internal DRL environment/system codebase.
+- End-to-end DRL retraining requires a compatible external reservoir DRL environment/framework.
-- Restricted historical inflow observations from the source authority.
+- Historical inflow observations from the source authority remain access-restricted.

 ## 2. Folder structure